lammps/lammps/doc/src/bond_bpm_rotational.rst

 Restrictions
 """"""""""""

-This bond style can only be used if LAMMPS was built with the BPM package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+This bond style is part of the BPM package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package
+<Build_package>` page for more info.

 By default if pair interactions are to be disabled, this bond style requires setting